 Who We Are

 Intervale Community Farm has four full-time, year-round employees and a part-time year-round bookkeeper/administrator.
 The remaining staff members are seasonal employees, with some experienced returnees serving in key roles.
 We have nine full-time staff in the summer, plus a few experienced part-timers.
 Training aspiring farmers is one of the goals of ICF, and education about farming is part of achieving this.

 Andy Jones has managed the Intervale Community Farm since 1993.
 Underprepared with a B.A. in Geology from Oberlin College, Andy has been active in developing the local food system through working with CSAs, other Intervale farms, and the Vermont farming community.
 Past president and board member of both the Northeast Organic Farming Association of Vermont (NOFA-VT) and the Vermont Vegetable and Berry Growers’ Association, Andy has an interest in both the social and horticultural sides of agriculture.
 While he loves planting and weeding, his true love at ICF are the CSA members and staff that keep the farm a vibrant part of the local community.
 When away from ICF, Andy loves to hike, cook, and enjoy the company of his wife Helen Rock and sons Davis and Ian.

 Kathie Sullivan joined ICF in 2010 as the new bookkeeper/membership manager after being a part of the farm as a member since 2000.
-Her background as a teacher, law librarian, and information manager fits nicely with the work of managing the farm’s 500-plus members and helping members navigate through the workings of the farm.
+Her background as a teacher, law librarian, and information manager fits nicely with the work of managing the farm’s 600-plus members and helping members navigate through the workings of the farm.
 “Information is information, whether it’s legal, personal, or farm member records,” Kathie says.
 Kathie is a native Vermonter and enjoys gardening and growing vegetables at her home in Essex Junction, where she lives with her wife, Alison, and two cats Dooley and Grasshopper.
-Kathie also contributes to ICF's social media presence and edits the farm's Bottom Land News,
+Kathie also manages ICF's social media presence and edits the farm's Bottom Land News,